meidanis-lab/rank-indel/simulation/README.md

 When running the Makefile for a particular distance model, we use the program `time` to measure the running time of the program that computes the distance.
 By default, this measurement will be recorded in the `timing.txt` file, but one can change this behavior by specifying, for instance, `TIME=another_timing.txt` when running the Makefile.

-We ran the following steps to measure the running time of our programs:
+We ran the following command to measure the running time of our programs:
 ```bash
 for i in `seq 5000 5000 50000`; do make -B ${DIST} NGENES=${i} TIME=${DIST}_timing.txt; done
 ```
-where `${DIST}` is either `rank`, `rankindl`, `rankc`, or `dcj`.
+where `DIST` is either `rank`, `rankindl`, `rankc`, or `dcj`.

 ## References
 The programs `simulate_dcj.py` and `trees.py` were taken from https://gitlab.ub.uni-bielefeld.de/gi/ding and described by Bohnenkämper, L., Braga, M.D.V., Doerr, D., Stoye, J. (2020).

 - Bohnenkämper, L., Braga, M.D.V., Doerr, D., Stoye, J. (2020).
 Computing the Rearrangement Distance of Natural Genomes.
 In: Schwartz, R. (eds) Research in Computational Molecular Biology.
 RECOMB 2020.
 Lecture Notes in Computer Science(), vol 12074.
 Springer, Cham.
 [DOI](https://doi.org/10.1007/978-3-030-45257-5_1)

-We also make use of UniMoG, available at http://bibiserv.cebitec.uni-bielefeld.de/dcj, to compute the DCJ-Indel distance.
+We also make use of UniMoG, available at http://bibiserv.cebitec.uni-bielefeld.de/dcj, to compute the DCJ-Indel distance, since it performs better than the above when there are no repeated markers.

 - Braga, M. D., Willing, E., & Stoye, J. (2011).
 Double cut and join with insertions and deletions.
 Journal of computational biology : a journal of computational molecular cell biology, 18(9), 1167–1184.
 [DOI](https://doi.org/10.1089/cmb.2011.0118)